-Why Do I Want To Bite My Boyfriend, Though?
+Why Do I Want To Bite My Partner, Though?

-You know when you see a baby, puppy or hot person and think, “They're so cute, I could just eat them!”
+There’s always that awkward moment when you see a baby, puppy, or hot person and think, “They're so cute, I could just eat them!”
 Wanting to eat or bite things that are adorable, precious or attractive is called “Cute-Aggression,” and it is actually a normal thing most humans experience.
+But it has less sexy origins than you might think when you’re dying to sink your teeth into your favorite person.

-“Seeing an object, food, or even a person that is pleasing to the eye can cause people to being to slightly salivate or produce saliva," Roland-Jenkins says.
+“Seeing an object, food, or even a person that is pleasing to the eye can cause people to slightly salivate or produce saliva," says Takeesha Roland-Jenkins, Ph.D., professional consultant for the sex online therapy program Between Us Clinic.
 “Pleasant smells such as your favorite food, your partner’s natural scent, or smelling cologne or perfume on your partner can actually stimulate the production of larger amounts of saliva than looking at that person.
 This process can initiate feelings of wanting to eat or bite.”

 Right.
 “Playful nibbles.”
 For sure.
 Totally.
-Not at all consuming hunger for my boyfriend’s skin.
+Not at all-consuming hunger for your partner’s skin.